sakilk130/50-days-of-javascript/README.md

 ## Day 10 - Internet Connection Detector

 This is a simple app that detects the internet connection and shows the status of the internet connection.

+## Day 11 - JavaScript Quiz App

+This is a simple quiz app built with JavaScript